willesq/thand-agent/docs/configuration/cli.md

 ## Environment Variables

 Configuration options can be set via environment variables with the `THAND_` prefix.
-However, CLI-specific flags like `--verbose`, `--config`, `--login-server`, and `--api-key` are **only available as command-line flags** and do not have corresponding environment variables.
+However, CLI-specific flags like `--verbose`, `--config`, `--login-server` are **only available as command-line flags** and do not have corresponding environment variables.

 The following environment variables are available for configuration settings: